fluidkey/fluidkey-stealth-account-kit/technical-walkthrough.md

 ## 1. Background Reading

 To keep the walkthrough concise, we assume the reader has a basic understanding of the following concepts.
-If you're not familiar with them, we have provided links to resources covering each topic.
+If you're not familiar with them, you can start with the linked resources.

 - [Elliptic Curve Cryptography](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/)
 - [Accounts and transactions on public EVM blockchains](https://github.com/ethereumbook/ethereumbook)